-Students are required to complete the Core program to graduate.
+MPA cohorts start in the fall and attend their core program classes together.
+Students are required to complete the core program to graduate.
 Core consists of two years of classes; six credit hours are required each Fall, Winter, and Spring quarter for two school years, for a total of 36 credits.
-Each MPA class starts in the fall and continues the Core program as a cohort.
+Core classes are sequential and build upon skills learned in each quarter.

 You will be able to specialize in one of three areas:

 Each concentration has different credit requirements to fulfill—take a look at the table below:

 |Public & Nonprofit Administration||36 credits||0 credits||24 credits||60 credits|

 |Public Policy||36 credits||8 credits||16 credits||60 credits|

 |Tribal Governance||36 credits||20 credits||4 credits||60 credits|